smartheim/core/readme.md

   to install, start and manage OHX Addons and access Addon logs.
 - Core provides the interconnection service.
   This service reacts on Addon Thing property changes and sends corresponding *Commands* to Addons.
+- Thing states are exposed via IOService Addons (for example Cloud Connector for Alexa support).
-- IOServices are provided with changed Addon Thing property, if the configured filters pass and received *Commands* are routed to Addons if, again, the configured filters pass.
+  Core provides IOServices with changed Addon Thing properties, if configured filters pass.
+  Received *Commands* are routed back to core and to respective Addons if, again, the configured filters pass.
 - ohx-core acts as a notification service.
 Addons can extend the service by providing additional notification channels.
 - Backup strategies are executed by core.